FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/amortizedcost.md

 ###### Note
 *Billed cost is showing the total cash outlay for the reservation.
-Also note there is no initial RI fee representing the cost of the RI for the applicable period.*
+Also note there is no initial Reserved Instance fee representing the cost of the RI for the applicable period.*